-The casebook and primer will form the foundation of the course and should be taken to all classes, along with any supplemental research or journal articles posted on Canvas.
-The classes will involve a discussion of required reading and explanation of all material, additional material as appropriate, and other independent and/or group activities and/or assignments.
+The casebook and primer will form the foundation of the course and should be available during all classes, along with any supplemental cases and research or journal articles posted on Canvas.
+The classes will involve a discussion of required reading and exploration of the assigned readings, additional material as appropriate, and other independent and/or group activities and/or assignments.
 N.b.: All assigned material is examinable.
-To study each topic, you should: